 Although social and copy trading is getting more and more popular with the average Joe investor, the number of top-rated platforms active in this space is still relatively small.

 After all, not only do you need to focus on the platform’s social trading features – but other key metrics such as regulation, tradable markets, fees, payments, and more.

 Taking all of this into account, below you will find a selection of the very best social trading platforms to consider in 2021.
 Whether you’re looking for a social forex trading platform, stock trading platform, or Bitcoin trading platform, we’ve got you covered.

 There really is no competition in the social trading platform space when you look at the numbers.
 That is to say, eToro is without a doubt the market leader in this sector – with more than 17 million clients now using the social trading platform to invest.

-First and foremost, eToro is heavily regulated.
+First and foremost, eToro, as one of the best forex brokers in the industry, is heavily regulated.
 It holds licenses from the FCA, ASIC, and CySEC – plus it’s registered with FINRA.
 This ensures that you are able to engage with its social trading tools in a safe and secure manner. eToro supports a wide variety of asset classes – which includes more than 2,400 stocks and 250 ETFs from over 17 international marketplaces.